Transform learning for future-ready talent

 Education institutions must make innovative use of next-gen technologies to establish hybrid operating models in order to provide accessible, economical, and engaging learning.

 Those that act quickly, by improving faculty availability, capability, and proficiency, and by enhancing education content and delivery through digital technologies, will be better positioned to grow themselves and help students succeed as well.
-Here is a transformation roadmap that we propose:
+Here is a digital transformation roadmap that we propose:

-Education has winged out of classrooms to evolve into anywhere, anytime learning.
+With digitalization, education has winged out of classrooms to evolve into anywhere, anytime learning.
 Blended, technology-supported education aimed at improving personalization, engagement, and, ultimately, outcomes will enrich not only students but also teachers and institutions -- a win-win-win for individuals, governments, and society at large.